-Table 6.6.
-Emission factors for CH4 from enteric fermentation and different animal types
+Table 6.7.
+Emission factors for $CH_4$ from enteric fermentation and different animal types

-Animal Emission factor (Tonnes/animal/year)
+Emission factor (Tonnes/animal/year)

-Horses 0.018
+0.018

-Goats 0.013
+0.013

-Pigs 0.0015
+0.0015

+0.00002

+0.0000036

-Reindeer 0.014
+0.014

-Deer 0.02
+0.02

-Ostrich 0.00002

-Fur-bearing animals 0.0001
+0.0001

-Source: IPCC (1997b), Karlengen et al. (2012).
+Source: IPCC (2006), Karlengen et al. (2012), Svihus (2015).

-The uncertainty in the data is considered to be within ± 5 per cent.
-There is also an uncertainty related to the fact that some animals are only alive part of the year and how long this part is.
+The uncertainty in the data is considered to be within $\pm 5$ per cent.
+There is also an uncertainty related to the fact that some animals are alive only part of the year and how long this part is.

-Although the emissions depend on several factors and therefore vary between different individuals of one kind of animal, average emission factors for each kind are used in the tier 1 methodology for all animal categories except cattle and sheep, where a Tier 2 methodology is used .
-The standard deviation of the emission factors is considered to be ± 40 per cent, which is the estimate from (IPCC 2006).
-An uncertainty estimate of ± 25 per cent is used for the emission factors for cattle and sheep in the Tier 2 methodology (Volden, pers. comm.
-16).
+Although the emissions depend on several factors and therefore vary between different individuals of one category of animal, average emission factors for each category are used in the tier 1 methodology for all animal categories except cattle and sheep, where a Tier 2 methodology is used.
+The standard deviation of the emission factors is considered to be $\pm 40$ per cent, which is the estimate from the IPCC guidelines (IPCC 2006).
+An uncertainty estimate of $\pm 25$ per cent is used for the emission factors for cattle and sheep in the Tier 2 methodology (Storlien & Harstad 2015).

 In 2001, a project was initiated to improve the estimate of the number of animals.
 This was completed in 2002.
 In 2012, a further revision of the numbers of bulls and heifers was implemented (see section 6.2).
 The revised data on animal populations form the basis for the emission calculations for all years.
-In 2005-2006, Statistics Norway and the Norwegian Environment Agency carried out a project in cooperation with the Norwegian University of Life Sciences, which resulted in an update of the emission estimations for cattle and sheep using a tier 2 method.
+In 2005-2006, Statistics Norway and the Norwegian Environment Agency carried out a project in cooperation with the Norwegian University of Life Sciences, which resulted in an update of the emission estimations for cattle and sheep, using a tier 2 method.
+In 2015, the equations of this model were updated based on Norwegian data from the Cow recording system/Norfor (Storlien and Harstad 2015).